LeonardoCardoso/SwiftLinkPreview/README.md

 ### Manually

-You just need to drop SwiftLinkPreview folder into Xcode project (make sure to enable "Copy items if needed" and "Create groups").
+You just need to drop all contents in `Sources` folder, **but .plist files**, into Xcode project (make sure to enable "Copy items if needed" and "Create groups").

 ## Usage